AdobeDocs/commerce-admin.en/help/getting-started/admin-signin.md

    - Capture QR Code using a smart phone

       On your smart phone, launch Google Authenticator.
-Tap the **plus** sign (+) in the upper-right corner of the app.
-Then at the bottom of the screen, tap **Scan Barcode** and take a picture of the QR code.
+Tap the _plus sign_ (+) in the upper-right corner of the app.
+Then at the bottom of the screen, tap **[!UICONTROL Scan Barcode]** and take a picture of the QR code.

    - Capture QR Code from browser